 The Municipality shall abate with 6% interest from the date paid to the refund date all Land Use Change Tax higher than $9,000.00.

-The abatement request will b considered settled and no further action will be taken to appeal.
+The abatement request will be considered settled and no further action will be taken to appeal.

 The Taxpayer agrees the negotiated Land Use Change Tax shall not be used to appeal the property tax of 1 Pickard Road.